Apple Cider Vinegar Baths (and Why You Should Try One)

 Read my affiliate policy.

-Wellness Mama » Blog » Natural Remedies » Benefits of Vinegar Baths
+Wellness Mama » Blog » Natural Remedies » Apple Cider Vinegar Baths (and Why You Should Try One)

-I’m not a fan of the smell of vinegar, but I’m a huge fan of vinegar baths because they leave my skin and hair looking and feeling amazing.
+I’m not a fan of vinegar’s smell, but I am a huge fan of apple cider vinegar baths.
+They leave my skin and hair looking and feeling amazing.

-Apple Cider Vinegar is a versatile natural remedy and natural home product.
-It can be infused with herbs to be a natural cold remedy and health tonic, or sipped to relieve heartburn.
+Apple Cider Vinegar is a versatile home remedy for healthy skin and a healthier body.
+You can infuse it with herbs for a natural cold remedy and health tonic, or sip on it to relieve heartburn.

-Sprayed on skin, it takes the sting out of sunburn and as a foot soak it helps alleviate athlete’s foot.
+Sprayed on the skin, it takes the sting out of sunburn and apple cider vinegar soaks help alleviate athlete’s foot.
+There are so many health benefits to using ACV, especially for skin health.

 Beneficial Acids

-Vinegar is naturally acidic so it helps restore balance to the skin’s pH which should be slightly acidic (here’s why).
-Though it helps restore the skin’s pH it has an alkalizing effect internally and can also help aid digestion for this reason.
+Vinegar is naturally acidic so it helps restore the skin’s pH balance which should be slightly acidic.
+The pH balance of many soaps and skincare products is alkaline and disrupts the skin microbiome.
+Though it helps restore the skin’s pH it has an alkalizing effect internally and many use it for better digestion and as an acid reflux remedy.

-Also, many people with joint problems notice improvement from soaking in apple cider vinegar baths, and these beneficial acids and vitamins may be part of the reason.
+Also, many people with joint problems notice improvement from soaking in apple cider vinegar baths.
+ACV is a known anti-inflammatory both internally and topically.
+These beneficial acids and vitamins may be part of the reason.

 Soothes Skin Problems

-For this reason, AVC baths are also sometimes recommended for urinary tract infections as the vinegar can help kill the yeast or fungus and create an environment where it is difficult for infection to thrive.
-ACV is also a potential remedy for warts and athlete’s foot for this reason.
+For this reason, AVC baths are also sometimes recommended for urinary tract infections.
+The vinegar can help kill the yeast or fungus and create an environment where it’s difficult for infection to thrive.

 Reduce Body Odor

-Body odor occurs when bacteria mixes with sweat or moisture from the body and thrives in the warm moist environment, especially in places like the underarms.
-Vinegar can help kill this bacteria, reducing odor.
+Body odor occurs when bacteria mix with sweat or moisture from the body and thrives in the warm moist environment.
+It especially loves hot places like the underarms.
+Apple cider vinegar helps kill bacteria and reduce odor.
 It also creates an environment where odor is less likely to thrive.

-I haven’t personally tried it, but many people who can’t tolerate deodorants containing baking soda claim that using diluted apple cider vinegar works wonderfully as a deodorant.
-I would think that an armpit detox would also be helpful for those with body odor or skin irritation in the underarms.
+I haven’t personally tried it, but many people who can’t tolerate deodorants with baking soda dilute apple cider vinegar to use as a deodorant with great results.
+An armpit detox may also be helpful for those with body odor or irritated underarms.

-Once or twice a week, I fill a tub with warm to hot water and add 1-2 cups of apple cider vinegar.
+• Fill a tub with hot or warm water and add 1 to 2 cups of apple cider vinegar.
+Add Epsom salt if using.

 Other Skin Uses for ACV